 ArtWorks Gallery & Studio

-“Northeastern Biennial Twenty Thirteen will be the single largest art exhibit ever held in Lackawanna County; it comprises work presented in four venues which will play host to hundreds of works of art by area artists.
-The Northeastern Biennial Twenty Thirteen, which used to be called “regional” in prior editions, provides the community a look at the current state of contemporary art in Scranton and surrounding communities,” said Sandra Ward Povse, Director of the Marywood University Art Galleries and one of the eight members of the steering committee.
+“Northeastern Biennial Twenty Fifteen is the largest recurring art exhibit held in Lackawanna County; it comprises work presented in four venues which will play host to hundreds of works of art by area artists.
+The Northeastern Biennial Twenty Fifteen provides the community a look at the current state of contemporary art in Scranton and surrounding communities,” said Sandra Ward Povse, Director of the Marywood University Art Galleries and one of the eight members of the steering committee.

-Area artists are being encouraged to participate in a juried exhibition that has been carefully re-vamped through planning that occurred over the past twelve months.
-“Northeastern Biennial Twenty Thirteen offers artists more opportunities for prizes and awards than prior juried exhibitions in the area; a total of four 1st place cash awards at $500 each, four 2nd place cash awards at $250 each, four honorable mentions and four one-person exhibits, one at each of the participating venues,” said Bill Teitsworth, Coordinator of Artworks Gallery & Studio.
+Area artists are encouraged to participate in the juried exhibition.
+“Northeastern Biennial Twenty Fifteen offers artists more opportunities for prizes and awards than other juried exhibitions in the area; a total of four 1st place cash awards at $500 each, four 2nd place cash awards at $250 each, four honorable mentions and four one-person exhibits, one at each of the participating venues,” said Bill Teitsworth, Coordinator of ArtWorks Gallery & Studio.
 Teitsworth explained that artists can submit work to be juried in four separate categories: painting; photography, mixed media and three-dimensional work.

-The Northeastern Biennial Twenty Thirteen steering committee is encouraging eligible artists to make their submissions prior to June 15, 2013.
-Prize notification will be made by September 1, 2013.
-Northeastern Biennial Twenty Thirteen will be open to the public from October 19 to November 13, 2013 at the four venues concurrently- the Mahady Gallery at Marywood University, AFA Gallery, The Hope Horn Gallery at The University of Scranton, and ArtWorks Gallery & Studio.
-Award recipients will be announced at a reception on October 19, 2013.
+Northeastern Biennial Twenty Fifteen will be open to the public from October 17 to November 12, 2015 at the four venues concurrently – the Mahady Gallery at Marywood University, AFA Gallery, The Hope Horn Gallery at The University of Scranton, and ArtWorks Gallery & Studio.
+Award recipients will be announced at a reception on October 17, 2015.
+The awards presentation will be conducted by Erika Funke, host of WVIA Radio’s ArtScene program.
 The entire event as well as the award ceremony will be open to the public.

-The Northeastern Biennial Twenty Thirteen is generously supported by a grant from the Lackawanna County Community Arts and Culture, a program of Lackawanna County Commissioners Corey D. O’Brien, Jim Wansacz, and Patrick O’Malley.
+The Northeastern Biennial Twenty Fifteen is generously supported by a grant from the Lackawanna County Community Arts and Culture, a program of Lackawanna County Commissioners Jim Wansacz, Patrick O’Malley, and Edward G. Staback.